-University of Chichester, Bognor Regis Campus, Upper Bognor Road, Bognor Regis, West Sussex PO21 IHR UK
+University of Chichester, Bognor Regis Campus, Upper Bognor Road, Bognor Regis, West Sussex PO2 LIHR UK

 Acknowledgements: the University is grateful to UKCISA for their advice and information.
 This handbook is intended for personal use.
 The information is given in good faith and has been carefully checked.
 However, the University of Chichester accepts no legal responsibility for its accuracy.
 It is meant for guidance only and cannot cover every eventuality.
-For individual queries please contact the International Student Advisory Service.
+For individual queries please contact Chichester International Advice.